 The show originally opened on Feb.
 10, 1949, at the Morosco Theatre.
 The production won six Tony Awards, including Best Play, the Pulitzer Prize for Drama and the New York Drama Critics Circle Award for Best Play.
 Elia Kazan directed a cast headed by Lee J. Cobb.

-PHOTO ARCHIVE: Arthur Miller's Death of a Salesman
+Look Back at More than 70 Years of Arthur Miller's Death of a Salesman on Broadway

 Directed by eight-time Tony Award winner Mike Nichols, the strictly limited 16-week engagement will officially open March 15.
 The cast also features Obie Award winner Linda Emond as Linda Loman and Andrew Garfield ("The Social Network," "The Amazing Spider-Man") in his Broadway debut as Biff Loman.